By Kylan Gibbs, CEO and Co-founder, Inworld AI

 | OpenAI TTS | Mid-tier | ~300ms | 57+ | Via Realtime API + SIP | Production-scale |

-Three things separate Realtime TTS for phone agents:
+Three things separate Inworld Realtime TTS for phone agents:

 - Integration with voice-aware routing.
-Inside the Realtime API, STT acoustic signals (caller emotion, hesitation, speaker profile) reach the Realtime Router, which selects the right LLM for each turn, and the TTS adapts pacing and emotion accordingly.
+Inside the Realtime API, STT acoustic signals (caller emotion, hesitation, speaker profile) reach Router, which selects the right LLM across 200+ available, and the TTS adapts pacing and emotion accordingly.
 A frustrated caller routes differently than a routine inquiry.

 Code Example: Phone Agent with Twilio + Realtime API